Experimentation on Endogenous Graphs

 In what follows, we assume we have access to a pre-treatment graph, constructed from data before the experiment starts.
 It is denoted $G^{pre} = (\mathcal{A},\mathcal{R},E^{pre})$, with representative element $e_{ar}^\text{pre} \in \{0,1\}$.\footnote{Even though no-one is treated pre-experiment, we need not have $E^{pre} = E(\mathbf{0})$.
 The potential outcomes for the edges and the metric of interest, $(E(\mathbf{T}),Y_a(\mathbf{T}))$ should be interpreted as their values at some fixed time post-experiment start.
 So if edges form and disappear over time regardless of whether treatments are being applied, the pre-experiment edges $E^{pre}$ and the counterfactual edges that would exist without any treatment as measured at that future time, $E(\mathbf{0})$, may differ.} For conciseness, unless we wish to make their dependence on $\mathbf{T}$ explicit, we write the realized metric outcomes $Y_a(\mathbf{T})$ as $y_a$ and realized edge outcomes $E_{ar}(\mathbf{T})$ as $e_{ar}$.
 We now give examples of how naively applying existing bipartite estimators without accounting for the endogenous nature of the graph can bias conventional inference-aware estimators.

-\paragraph{Examples of Edge Endogeneity Bias.} Treating the realized graph $E(\mathbf{T})$ observed in the setting of Definition \ref{def:ebg} as fixed can bias otherwise unbiased estimators, including the Horvitz–Thompson inverse propensity weighted estimator (\cite{horvitz1952generalization}).
-We assume the treatment assignments are independent Bernoulli random variables with probability $p$.
-The Horvitz–Thompson estimator of the TTE is
+\paragraph{Examples of Edge Endogeneity Bias.} Treating the realized graph $E(\mathbf{T})$ observed in the setting of Definition \ref{def:ebg} as fixed can bias otherwise unbiased estimators, including the Horvitz-Thompson (HT) inverse propensity weighted estimator (\citet{horvitz1952generalization}).
+We assume that treatment assignments are independent Bernoulli random variables with probability $p$.
+The HT estimator of the TTE is